An Important Decision... The Mug.

 (Are we picky or what?!
 Please take a moment to realize that all of this mug testing took place over about two years.
 That helps, right?)

 Finally, we found a mug we love.
-Of course, it was backordered and we couldn't get it for a few months, but finally... we got them.
 This mug is perfect.
 Right out of it's box, we knew we had found a winner.
-The mug is actually a Miir mug, but designed for and sold by Mountain Standard.
-It's a 12 ounce, insulated, excellent looking mug.
+The mug is a Miir mug, and you can find them at a few different retailers - Patagonia, Mountain Standard, and more.
+Ours are the Mountain Standard designs of “Glyphs” and “Rimby”.
+It's a 12 ounce, insulated, great looking mug.
 The lid fits tightly, preventing sloshes and spills.
-It has great graphics - we have both of the current styles, the RIMBY and the Glyph styles.
-(Some new styles are coming, from what we hear!)
-We frequently argue over who gets to use which one, because they are both super cool.
-Coffee stays hot, cold stays cold... and this mug wins the gold medal from us.
+Our coffee stays hot, cold drinks stays cold... and this mug wins the gold medal from us.

-So, we're finally done with the mug hunt... if you're looking for a cool camp mug, this is the one we highly recommend - click here to go see them.
-If you want to save some money on these mugs, use our exclusive discount code at your checkout - MSWandering.
+So, we're finally done with the mug hunt... if you're looking for a cool camp mug, this is the one we highly recommend!
 Happy camping, and happy coffee drinking!

 Note: Some of the links in this post are affiliate links, meaning, at no additional cost to you, we will earn a small commission if you choose to make a purchase.
 We will only ever share honest, unbiased reviews.
 We are grateful for your support of our site in this way.
 Thank you.